Marker Logo

 Topics.
 This historical marker is listed in this topic list: Environment.

 Location.
 41° 29.276′ N, 83° 43.878′ W. Marker is in Waterville, Ohio, in Lucas County.
-Marker is at the intersection of Anthony Wayne Trail (Ohio Route 53) and South River Road, on the right when traveling north on Anthony Wayne Trail.
+It is at the intersection of Anthony Wayne Trail (Ohio Route 53) and South River Road, on the right when traveling north on Anthony Wayne Trail.
 This marker is located along the edge of the towpath trail, in Farnsworth Metropark, between the Ohio Electric Railroad Bridge marker and the Fort Deposit marker.
 Touch for map.
 Marker is in this post office area: Waterville OH 43566, United States of America.
 Touch for directions.

 Close-up view, that is displayed on the marker, of a photograph showing the Bowling Green Fault Line exposed at the Maumee River in the bedrock and in the river rapids when the water is low.

-Photographed By Dale K. Benington, March 21, 2016
+Photographed by Dale K. Benington, March 21, 2016

 3. Bowling Green Fault Marker